martiansideofthemoon/squash-website/README.md

 squash-root/squash-website
 ```

-## SQuASH Landing Page
+## SQUASH Landing Page

 The landing page is a static HTML file which can be found under [`squash-landing`](squash-landing).
 All the code is written in [`squash-landing/index.html`](squash-landing/index.html).
 The website is hosted at [http://squash.cs.umass.edu/](http://squash.cs.umass.edu/).
 This file has been adapted from [Rowan Zeller](https://rowanzellers.com)'s landing page for [HellaSwag](https://rowanzellers.com/hellaswag/).

-## SQuASH Backend
+## SQUASH Backend

-The code for the SQuASH APIs and backend is found under [`squash-backend`](squash-backend).
+The code for the SQUASH APIs and backend is found under [`squash-backend`](squash-backend).
 All the code is written in [`squash-backend/app.py`](squash-backend/app.py).
 The code requires Python 3.6+ (for the `secrets` module) as well as the python package [Flask](https://palletsprojects.com/p/flask/).
-This code triggers the scripts in a fork of the main SQuASH repository.
+This code triggers the scripts in a fork of the main SQUASH repository.
 To get started,

 ```
 cd squash-backend